jhvanderschee/hugocodex/content/en/posts/resize-all-images.md

 resources.GetMatch .Params.image
 ```

-The above code 'finds' your asset/resource.
+This code 'finds' your asset/resource.
 Next you have to choose an image resize strategy.
 This can be either 'Resize', 'Fit', 'Fill', 'Crop'.
 In this example I use 'Fit' to make sure my image is always smaller than 600 pixels (on each side).
-I use a 'Smart' crop and I use 50% image quality as explained in [Image compression for the lazy](/blog/image-compression-for-the-lazy).
+I use a 'Smart' crop and I use 50% image quality as explained before in the [one image technique](/blog/image-compression-for-the-lazy).
 This results into:

 ```
 (resources.GetMatch .Params.image).Fit "600x600 jpg Smart q50"